dannyshaw/ansible-playbooks/README.md

 # ansible-playbooks
-A few play books I use to create Vagrant VMs for development and live servers
+A few playbooks I use to create Vagrant VMs for development and live servers